snikulov/vidstream/README.md

 # vidstream
-Experiments with bch encoding on video stream
+Experiments with bch encoding on mjpeg video stream

 How to build